Champions League: Nagelsmann proves he's no 'Baby Mourinho' with scintillating victory | DW | 09.03.2020

 There are, of course, a few similarities between the two coaches.
 Both started off young, with lofty ambitions and winning personalities.

-Attention to detail, an ability to analyse matches on the spot, and innovative tactics are also common themes.
+Attention to detail, an ability to analyze matches on the spot, and innovative tactics are also common themes.

 Where Nagelsmann's 3-4-3 system, cultivated since his time with Hoffenheim, has somewhat influenced Bundesliga tactics (11 of 18 Bundesliga clubs have regularly played a three-man defense this season), Mourinho did the same in England when his 4-3-3 formation flummoxed more traditional 4-4-2 setups.